The Scrabble Cheaters’ Dictionary

 To that end, we have created The Compleat Encyclopaedia of Compendious Historical Lexicons of Obscure and Archaic Vernacular and Nomenclature.
 It is an infinite lexicon—unbound by the constraints of time, space, or truth.
 Any and every word anyone will ever desperately need to demonstrate is indeed found in the English language is present—computationally incanted from the lexicographic ether, ad hoc.

-To perform this linguistic legerdemain, The Compleat Encyclopaedia first searches the available vocabularic resources of the online and ever-expanding dictionary, Wordnik, to provide an actual definition for a term of interest.
+To perform this linguistic legerdemain, The Compleat Encyclopaedia first searches a host of available and ever-expanding vocabularic resources online to provide an actual definition for a term of interest.
 If that fails, The Compleat Encyclopaedia conjures a dictionary definition of potential plausibility from spare parts.